mreddycap/git-essentials-livelessons/README.md

 `git status`: tess us what we need to know about our repository `git add <FILE>`: adds <FILE> to the stagin area
-`git commit`: open a text editor to write commit message
+`git commit`: open a text editor to write commit message `git commit -m "MESSAGE"`: writes MESSAGE as a commit without a text editor `git log`: shows the log (history) of our commits
+`git log`: shows the shorter oneline log (history) of our commits